psdkiajhn/OF-Terminal-File/README.md

   of -e | of --extension #*OF will organize files by extension instead of their types!*
 ```
 ## No New Folder
-This app make a Folder with a type or extension (`using -e or not`) to sort the files, but with this argument OF just sort files with existed folder,
+This app make a Folder with a type or extension (`using -e or not`) to sort the files, but with this argument OF just sort files with existed folder, <br />
 for e.g:
 ```
   before:       |    after: